All of our materials can be downloaded from google drive, to allow you to print them in high quality!

 - Interested in identifying sawfish in Queensland?
-Download our Sawfish of Queensland species ID flyer here
+Download our Species ID flyer for Queensland’s sawfish here

 Want to make your own sawfish?
 All you need to do is download the Sawfish folding model here, print it, cut it, fold it, glue it.
 And don’t forget to share the pictures with us #SharksNearMe or #IntlSawfishDay

 More outreach materials and kids games developed by the Sawfish Conservation Society can be found here

 Do you want to know more about the life cycle of sawfish?
 We have developed a presentation that was already used by the Normanton State School. you can access it here

 Together with Sharks4Kids, we have developed a ‘North Australian Food Web Game’.
 It is based on the comic ‘Sonya the sawfish’ by Paul Lennon and Stirling Peverell.
 A huge thank you to those two for the permission to use the images!
 You will learn fun facts about the different species that inhabit north Australian rivers and then figure out who eats whom and how the species depend on each other.
 You can download the food web game here.

 - Wueringer BE, Biskis N, Pinkus G. 2023.
 Impacts of trophy collection and commercial fisheries on sawfishes in Queensland, Australia.
 Endangered Species Research.
 Link